RyanMullins/Geog461W.SP2014.Labs/README.md

 1. The fundamentals of adding interactivity to a web map &mdash; how interactivity can be used to gain more information about the data, or to filter the data being displayed on the map;
 2. Creating interactive map symbols that offer greater details about the features;
 3. Creating interactive UI elements to control data filters.

+# Demos

+As the semester progresses we move away from lab an toward the final projects.
+Unfortunately it's quite hard to cover all of the material you need to know to finish a final project during the course of the labs.
+So, there are three demos given in lab after the semester is over to help fill the gaps.
+These demos are much shorter, and focus on one or two specific components of an application.

+## Animation

+The basics of implementing animation in JavaScript, including timers, controls, and logic.

+## Multiple Data Layers and Parallel Coordinate Plots

+Handling and loading multiple datasets from different files using the Queue.js library.
+Creating a Parallel Coordinate Plot from a GeoJSON Feature Collection using the pcpGeoJson plug-in for D3.